yusufziyrek/blogApp-RestAPI/README.md

   Create, read, update, and delete blog posts.
 - **Comments & Likes:**
   Users can comment on and like posts.
-- **JWT Authentication & Security:**
+- **JWT Authentication & Refresh Token Security:**
-  Secured endpoints with JWT-based authentication and role-based access control.
+  Secured endpoints with JWT-based authentication, refresh token rotation, device tracking, and role-based access control.
+- **Advanced Token Management:**
+  Persistent refresh tokens with automatic cleanup, session limits, and secure logout functionality.
 - **Email Verification:**
   New users must verify their email addresses to activate their accounts.
 A verification link is sent upon registration.
 - **Caching with Caffeine:**